Securities Enforcement and Regulatory Update

 FINRA also found that the firm’s CCO, who also acted in a supervisory capacity, approved each of the transactions despite information indicating that the investments were inconsistent with the customers’ risk tolerances and liquidity needs.
 As a result, FINRA charged Independence and the CCO with failing to reasonably supervise representatives and failing to establish and enforce written policies and procedures reasonably designed to comply with Reg BI.
 The CCO was suspended for three months, was fined $5,000, and agreed to an undertaking requiring that the CCO complete 20 hours of continuing education concerning Reg BI.

-Mark Praverman
+Mark Paverman

-Praverman was registered with many firms at once as a CCO or principal over the years and was both a general securities principal and CCO for Synapse Brokerage, a broker-dealer whose sole line of business was operating an internal cash management and sweep program in connection with its parent’s fintech affiliated technology platform.
-FINRA alleged that in connection with that program, Praverman as CCO failed to preserve required books and records in violation of Section 17(a) of the Securities Exchange Act of 1934 and related FINRA rules.
+Paverman was registered with many firms at once as a CCO or principal over the years and was both a general securities principal and CCO for Synapse Brokerage, a broker-dealer whose sole line of business was operating an internal cash management and sweep program in connection with its parent’s fintech affiliated technology platform.
+FINRA alleged that in connection with that program, Paverman as CCO failed to preserve required books and records in violation of Section 17(a) of the Securities Exchange Act of 1934 and related FINRA rules.

 Specifically, FINRA found that the broker-dealer failed to retain required business-related electronic communications, including emails and instant messages, relating to the firm’s brokerage activities.
 FINRA further alleged that the CCO caused these violations by failing to establish and enforce a system reasonably designed to ensure that required records were preserved.
 FINRA also alleged that the COO provided inaccurate information to FINRA regarding the firm’s access to its books and records, including representations that the firm had independent access to records maintained by a third-party vendor when it did not.